andrgla/Covert_video_to_C_structs_website/README.md

 # Image & Video to C Animation Converter 🎞️➡️💻
-## Pixelate Images and Convert to C Animation Structs

 This tool helps you convert videos or images into C structs suitable for use in embedded animation projects.
 It pixelates images to a fixed grid, extracts brightness data, and generates C code for animation frames.

 ---